utdata/csvkit-nicar/README.md

 ### head

-Now we know there are 25 lines in this file, let's look at a little of it.
+Now we know there are 25 lines in this file, let's look at the top of the file.

 `$ head 11.csv`

-(Don't forget tab complete!)
+(Use your tab complete!)

 Hit return, and you'll see the first 10 lines of the "11.csv" file run across your screen.